Helping Parents Equip Their Teens To Succeed In High School And Prepare For College

 Not everyone will go from a D to a PhD, but everyone can develop the skills they need to perform at the level of their ability.

-As a Christian parent, I understand that having a high school success and college prep plan that lets you equip your teen to perform at the level of her ability is a priority for you as a fellow Christian parent.
+As a parent of a teenager, I understand that having a high school success and college prep plan that lets you equip your teen to perform at the level of her ability is a priority for you as a fellow parent.

-I understand this challenge very well, and I pledge to help you help your teen succeed in high school and prepare for college, do it with the skill of a pro, and do it without relying on resources that aren't Biblical.
+I understand this challenge very well, and I pledge to help you help your teen succeed in high school and prepare for college and do so with expertise, professionalism, and accountability.

 And today, I want to help you get started for free.

-I'd like to offer you a free “College and Career Readiness Coaching Strategy Session for Christian Students,” right now.
+I'd like to offer you a free “College and Career Readiness Strategy Coaching Strategy Session for Students,” right now.

-College and Career Readiness Coaching for Christian Students is a free online coaching session designed to help you enable your teen to explore God’s calling for their education and career and to help them develop a plan to build the skills and experiences they need to succeed in the classroom and on the job.
+College And Career Readiness Coaching Strategy Session For Students is a free online coaching session designed to help you help your teen develop a plan to build the skills and experiences they need to succeed in the classroom and on the job.

 This offer has a value of $175.00, but you can pick it up at no cost by clicking the Yes! link below: